PCOS and fertility

 Herbal Medicine and Gemmotherapy

-Raspberry bud extract is a hormone regulator that balances oestrogen and progesterone secretions.
-Its regulating action corrects female hormonal disorders, including PCOS, and may help reduce hirsutism.
-It may also stimulate ovulation and thus the menstrual cycle by acting on the hypothalamic-pituitary axis (the hormone control centre).
-It is generally taken for three weeks each month at a dose of five drops, three times a day.
-However, it is not recommended for those with hormone-dependent cancers.
+Raspberry bud extract acts as a hormone regulator by supporting the balance of oestrogen and progesterone.
+Often used in gemmotherapy, it may help address hormonal disorders such as PCOS, reduce symptoms like hirsutism, and support ovulation by acting on the hypothalamic-pituitary axis — the body’s hormonal command centre.
+It’s typically taken for three weeks per month at a dose of five drops, three times a day.
+However, it is not recommended for individuals with hormone-dependent cancers.

 Medical Solutions

-Antidiabetic medications: These drugs, typically used to treat type 2 diabetes, can be prescribed to women with PCOS to improve insulin sensitivity.
-They help encourage ovulation and the return of menstruation by reducing insulin resistance.
+Antidiabetic medications – Originally designed for type 2 diabetes, these drugs are sometimes prescribed to women with PCOS to improve insulin sensitivity.
+By reducing insulin resistance, they can help restore hormonal balance, encourage ovulation, and support the return of regular periods.

 How do you know you have genuine periods?